 How A Little Bit Yummy Can Help

-- New weekly dinner menu available every weekend
+- New weekly menu available every week that covers breakfast, lunch, dinner & snacks.

-- Recipes are designed according to the Monash Low FODMAP app guidelines, and checked by registered dietitians
+- Recipes are designed according to the Monash Low FODMAP app guidelines, and reviewed by registered dietitians

-- Each recipe has gluten free, dairy free & nut free options
+- Lots of gluten free, dairy free & nut free options

 - Recipes can be scaled up or down to suit your household